 My eyes lock on to our target landing area, and I know that we’re set up for a good run.
 I turn to my jump partner and give a thumbs up.
 We wait patiently for our signal to go – green light.
 We click shut the face of our helmets and get into position.
 I climb out the door, keeping hold of the metal bar inside the plane.
 My partner grabs my arms, shakes them hard which means “I’m ready!”, and then we begin our dance.
 I swing my left leg out (“Ready!”), then in (“Set!”), and out we jump.

 Hi, I’m Dallas.
 I’m a veterinarian, an epidemiologist, and (as you’ve probably gathered) a skydiver.
 My career has navigated health issues of two-legged, four-legged, and winged varieties of species: I’ve interviewed poultry farmers in British Columbia (Canada) during an outbreak of highly pathogenic avian influenza.
 I’ve designed and implemented checklists for physicians to use in Saskatchewan to increase timely access to MRIs for those in need.
-I provided field epidemiology assistance for an outbreak of Tuberculosis in an underhoused community in Northern Ontario.
+I provided field epidemiology assistance for an outbreak of Tuberculosis in an underhoused community.
 I helped to develop a national surveillance system for animal rabies in Canada.
 And I’m about to head overseas to help inform policy decisions regarding biosecurity in response to an outbreak in cattle in New Zealand.

 I’ve had the privilege of being involved in exciting and interesting projects in my first four years out of grad school.
 While academic achievements helped me qualify for these jobs, I believe that many of the skills I learned outside of school in extracurricular activities let me land these roles and ultimately succeed at them.
 One of my favourite examples of this is skydiving.
 I believe becoming a skydiver has played a key part in my professional success.